-MTPA Austria takes part of an exclusive evening event taking place in Mondsee and Vienna.
-Special agents are invited to a boat trip where MTPA had the possibility to network, mingle and update the agents.
-Additionally MTPA Austria negotiated the participation in an extra event in autumn called "Indian Ocean Expert" during two days in Vienna and Salzburg.
-Those events are a great opportunity to establish the Austrian market even more and collect multipliers for Mauritius.
+MTPA Austria takes part of an exclusive evening With Thomas Cook Austria event taking place in Mondsee and Vienna.
+Special agents are invited to a boat trip where MTPA had program Cookies on Tour the possibility to network, mingle and update the where around 100 travel agents.
+Additionally MTPA Austria negotiated the agents are being trained participation in an extra event in autumn called ondestinations.
+Marketing "Indian Ocean Expert" during two days in Vienna and Manager Sophia Schlundt Salzburg.
+Those events are a great opportunity to flew to Tenerife in order to establish the Austrian market even more and collect participate. multipliers for Mauritius.